Do you end up with a lot of tins leftover from holiday goodies? Mod Podge them with fabric – it’s the perfect way to reuse cookie tins. SO easy!

 This first step is optional.
-If you have cookie tins with dark patterns on them on your fabric is kinda thin, you might want to paint the container.
-I did that with this green and black container so that the pattern doesn’t show through the fabric.
+If you have cookie tins with dark patterns on them on your fabric is kinda thin, you might want to paint the container with acrylic paint.
+I did that with this green and black container so that the pattern wouldn’t show through the fabric.

 Once the fabric is dry, cut one edge to be straight.
 You will use this as your reference.

-Place your fabric on the container and measure where you need to cut at the top.
+Place your fabric on the cookie tin and measure where you need to cut at the top.
 I didn’t even use a ruler, but you can.
 I just marked it with my finger.
 Once you do this, cut to fit the container.

 Place a medium layer of Mod Podge on the container and then carefully wrap the fabric around, smoothing as you go.
 Let it dry for 15 – 20 minutes.